 Lovers of interior design will be in heaven here; architectural details at the hotel pay homage to historical buildings in Portobelo and the colors reflect the bright hues favored by Congo artisans.
 Each casita and room houses a treasure of original photography, artwork and unique furniture collected from the owner’s personal travels to Africa.

-New for 2019, all-inclusive rates (excluding alcohol) offer more opportunities for guests to discover the history, culture and nature of Portobelo through both small group and private experiences, offering greater value.
-Wellness experiences - focusing on yoga classes and meditation - are also offered several times each week on a complimentary basis.
+New for 2019, inclusive “El Otro Lado Experience” rates (excluding alcohol) offer more opportunities for guests to discover the history, culture and nature of Portobelo through both small group and private experiences, offering greater value.

 BEST COMBINED WITH